NaanKaran/NetCoreHelpers/NetCoreHelpers/README.md

 #### IsNullOrEmpty

-Checks if a string is null or empty.
+Check if a string is null or empty.

 ```csharp
 string str = "";